Why Wireless

 Wireless backhaul, also known as fixed wireless, technology has become a standard means of creating a microwave link between locations (whether building to building, field locations to a network presence, connecting network / fiber segments, etc.) and/or for connecting devices (like IP video cameras, SCADA devices, client devices, phones, two-way radio / pagers, etc.) to networks.

-Wireless backhaul can be in point to point wireless, point to multipoint wireless, or wireless mesh configurations.
+Wireless backhaul can be in point to point wireless (also known as, ptp wireless), point to multipoint wireless (this includes WiMax and LTE), or wireless mesh configurations.
 Wireless bridges can be licensed microwave links or unlicensed wireless Ethernet bridges.
 A licensed microwave link or wireless Ethernet bridge can provide throughput as low as 10Mbps up to GigE (with gigabit wireless).

 Wireless backhaul provides many advantages over traditional hard wire connections: